-Japan: Continued weakness in yen may boost growth Global Economic Outlook, Q1 2017
+Japan: Continued weakness in yen may boost growth has been added to your bookmarks.

 The Japanese economy performed better than expected in recent months.
 While the weakness in the yen should boost growth, consumer spending could remain weak, given low wage gains.
 Thus economic growth is likely to remain modest in the coming year.